 Continue Reading →

-Home of the Los Angeles Rams for 15 years, Anaheim Stadium continues to serve as the home of the Los Angeles Angels of Anaheim.
-Long before the Rams move to Anaheim Stadium, the California Angels (MLB) had been playing at the stadium since 1966.
-After founding the Los Angeles Angels (MLB) in 1960, owner Gene
+For 15 seasons, Anaheim Stadium served as home to the Los Angeles Rams, while continuing its long-standing role as the home of the Los Angeles Angels (MLB).
+Long before the Rams arrived, the California Angels had been playing there since 1966.
+After founding the franchise in 1960, owner Gene Autry set out to build a

 Continue Reading →